-- The governing body has overall responsibility for the implementation of Hedingham School Personal Development Education Policy. - The governing body has overall responsibility for ensuring that the Personal Development Policy, as written, does not discriminate on any grounds, including but not limited to, ethnicity/national origin, culture, religion, gender, disability or sexual orientation. - The governing body has overall responsibility for reviewing the Personal Development Policy biannually. - The Headteacher has responsibility for handling complaints regarding this policy, as outlined in the school's Complaints Policy. - The Assistant Headteacher will be responsible for the day-to-day implementation and management of the Personal Development Policy. - The Assistant Headteacher, Year Leaders are responsible for liaising with other staff and professional agencies to ensure a comprehensive Personal Development education that achieves the aims laid out in this policy. - As required by statutory guidance, the governing body and Senior Leadership Team will consult with parents to ensure that the RSE and Personal Development policies reflect the needs and sensibilities of the wider school community. - The school will work with parents and carers throughout the year and will ensure that parents are routinely kept informed about their right to withdraw their children from RSE education. - We will ensure that pupils are also involved in the creation of this policy through feedback and suggestion forms and/or class discussions.
+- The governing body has overall responsibility for the implementation of Hedingham School Personal Development Education Policy. - The governing body has overall responsibility for ensuring that the Personal Development Policy, as written, does not discriminate on any grounds, including but not limited to, ethnicity/national origin, culture, religion, gender, disability or sexual orientation. - The Headteacher has responsibility for handling complaints regarding this policy, as outlined in the school's Complaints Policy. - The Assistant Headteacher will be responsible for the day-to-day implementation and management of the Personal Development Policy. - The Assistant Headteacher, Year Leaders are responsible for liaising with other staff and professional agencies to ensure a comprehensive Personal Development education that achieves the aims laid out in this policy. - As required by statutory guidance, the governing body and Senior Leadership Team will consult with parents to ensure that the RSE and Personal Development policies reflect the needs and sensibilities of the wider school community. - The school will work with parents and carers throughout the year and will ensure that parents are routinely kept informed about their right to withdraw their children from RSE education. - We will ensure that pupils are also involved in the creation of this policy through feedback and suggestion forms and/or class discussions.